 You can also tell us what you think about the service.
-We will use this to make sure we are delivery a good quality service, and to make sure that the Live Chat Helpline and other Rape Crisis services are meeting your needs.
+We will use this to make sure we are delivering a good quality service, and to make sure that the helpline and other Rape Crisis services are meeting your needs.

 Sharing information with other agencies